 In 1951, Avison's History of Ontario, a high school textbook, was published.
 She was awarded a Guggenheim Memorial Foundation Grant in 1956, enabling her to spend eight months in the United States writing poetry and attending creative writing classes at the universities of Chicago and Indiana.
 She then undertook freelance work editing, indexing, and ghostwriting a book entitled A Doctor's Memoir.
 Her first book of poetry, Winter Sun, was published in 1960 and won the Governor General's Award.

-Deeply moved by the Hungarian Uprising of 1956, Avison translated eight Hungarian poems, which appeared in The Plough and Pen: Writings from Hungary 1930-1956, which brought recognition to many of the great twentieth-century Hungarian poets.
+Deeply moved by the Hungarian Uprising of 1956, Avison translated eight Hungarian poems, which appeared in The Plough and Pen: Writings from Hungary 1930-1956, and brought recognition to many of the great twentieth-century Hungarian poets.
 The following year The Research Compendium was published.
-In 1963 Avison returned to the University of Toronto for graduate work.
+In 1963, Avison returned to the University of Toronto for graduate work.
 She completed her M.A. thesis and began doctoral studies in 1964, but never earned her doctorate because she did not write a thesis.

 The Dumbfounding, her second book of poetry was published in 1966.
 It was the product of her profound religious convictions, as were all of her subsequent collections.
 From 1966 to 1968 she taught at Scarborough College, University of Toronto.
 During this time, she volunteered as a women's worker for a Presbyterian mission called Evangel Hall, then served on the staff there until 1972.
 Avison spent eight months as writer-in-residence at the University of Western Ontario during 1972 to 1973, after which she took a position in the CBC Radio Archives.
 In 1978, she returned to charitable work, working as a secretary for the Mustard Seed Mission.
 Her third book of poetry, sunblue, was published in 1978.